The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Winter in colder climates typically means less foot traffic and more pressure to meet sales quotas.
+Winter in colder climates often means less foot traffic at auto dealers and more pressure to meet sales quotas.
 And since dealers typically get the next model year at the end of summer, many are eager to move the previous model year off the lot.